-I had an example of that a couple of weeks ago with Quentin Tarantino’s Inglourious Basterds.
+I had an example of this a couple of weeks ago with Quentin Tarantino’s Inglourious Basterds.

 Who is the “you” that Jesus addresses in A Course in Miracles?
 Is it Helen Schucman?
 Ken Wapnick?
 Gary Renard?
 You?
+Me?

-I didn’t finish watching “Inglourious Basterds.”
+I didn’t finish watching Inglourious Basterds.
 It was as if a bell had rung, and once ringing, could not be unrung.
 I didn’t want the inspired trance of story anymore – not Tarantino’s and certainly not the ego’s.
-I wanted awareness – right thinking, right mind, right now!
+I wanted awareness – right thinking, right mind, right now.